EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-**You have to be very cafeful when reverting commits as you need to make sure that people haven't already pulled the commit you're trying to revert, especially if you are reverting a commit you made to the master branch, as this can cause major issues.
+**You have to be very careful when reverting commits as you need to make sure that people haven't already pulled the commit you're trying to revert, especially if you are reverting a commit you made to the master branch, as this can cause major issues.
 But as long as you're sensible with it and let collaborators know all should be fine!**

 <p>&nbsp;</p>

 ## 1e.
 Merge Conflicts: What they mean & how to resolve them?

 Merge conflicts occur when you are collaborating with others on the same project and multiple people are trying to merge branches that have competing commits.
 Essentially you have each made different edits to the same script and GitHub doesn't understand how to combine them and so instead comes up with an error, a **merge conflict**.
-The merge conflict will appear when you create a pull request to merge two branches e.g. here I am trying to merge the alpha branch with the main branch but it isn't working due to a merge conflict.
+The merge conflict will appear when you create a pull request to merge two branches e.g. here, I am trying to merge the alpha branch with the main branch but it isn't working due to a merge conflict.

 <p>&nbsp;</p>